tegioz/nginx_openam_build/README.md

 An easy way of building Nginx with hamano's OpenAM policy agent module (+ other nginx modules) using Docker

 Nginx openam module (thanks for it hamano! -https://bitbucket.org/hamano/nginx-mod-am-) is an OpenAM policy agent for Nginx.
 With every release of the module, a new Nginx binary is released with the module embedded.
-This is great and is the way to go if you don't need any extra modules in Nginx (you can get them here: http://bugster.forgerock.org/jira/browse/OPENAM-1182).
+This is great and is the way to go if you don't need any extra modules in Nginx (you can get it here: http://bugster.forgerock.org/jira/browse/OPENAM-1182).
 However, if you need to add any other module, you'll find that building the policy agent isn't a funny task to do (dependencies, platform specific tweaks, versions, etc).
 This is an attempt of making the process straightforward using Docker containers.

 ### Dependencies